wang-q/genomes/groups/Archaea.md

     FROM ar
     WHERE 1=1
         AND species_id IN ($SPECIES)
+        AND genome_rep IN ('Full')
+        AND species NOT LIKE '% x %'
         AND species NOT LIKE '% sp.%'
+        AND species NOT LIKE '% aff.%'
-        AND species NOT LIKE '% x %'
+        AND species NOT LIKE '% cf.%'
-        AND genome_rep IN ('Full')
     " |
     sqlite3 -tabs ~/.nwr/ar_refseq.sqlite \
     >> raw.tsv

 # Preference for refseq
 cat raw.tsv |
-    tsv-select -H -f "assembly_accession" \
+    tva select -H -f "assembly_accession" \
     > rs.acc.tsv

 # GB
 SPECIES=$(
     cat GB1.tsv |
-        cut -f 1 |
+        tva select -f 1 |
         tr "\n" "," |
         sed 's/,$//'
 )